liafizan/ecs-orchestrate/README.md

 ## ECS Container management

 This tool provisions your stack on ECS clusters.
 We can integrate this with CI-instances or run via command-line to manage our ecs deployments.
-Also packaged are dockerfiles for consul-client, consul-master and registrator
+Also packaged are dockerfiles for consul-client, consul-master and registrator.

+### Why use this

+- Deploy an app to multiple ECS clusters
+- Scale up or down your container instances
+- Integrate with your CI environment for deployments
+- Manage container lifecycle ( create, update and delete )